 This was the biggest experiment in the kitchen.
 It was easy to see internet photos of wood wax finishes, including kitchens, but I’d never seen it in real life on cabinetry or furniture.
 We got a few sample sachets to test applying the finish and mixing colours.

 Osmo wood wax is a pigmented oil wax that can be applied as a transparent layer or a solid colour.
 We used Wood Wax Finish Intensive which is more solid and comes in red, yellow, blue, green, black and a few neutral colours.
 We used Pebble for the bone colour and hand-mixed a smoky blue.
 All the colours can be mixed together (or into polyx oil for a colour wash) but remember to note down quantities so you can recreate it.
 We kept extra of the mixed blue but it may dry up before we need it.
 A ding several years down the track could be hard to match but the beauty of Osmo finishes is that everything can be reapplied.

 So far I’m really pleased with the wood wax.
-It wipes down as easily as a laminate and seems a little tougher than the polyx oil.
+It wipes down as easily as a laminate and doesn’t retain grubby fingerprints like the plain polyx oil interiors.
+(Note: there is a final protective top coat of polyx oil over the wood wax).
 Our cupboards and drawer fronts have taken plenty of knocks without damage.
 I also dropped one of the cupboard doors before the kitchen was finished and scraped a nasty hole.
 With some filler, a light sand and a new coat of wood wax it looked as good as new.
 Not something you can do easily with veneers and laminates.